fbohz/fbohz.github.io/_posts/2020-09-14-data-structures_pt1.markdown

 <iframe height="400px" width="100%" src="https://repl.it/@fbohz/BlogLinkedLists?lite=true" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 - `insert()` is the hardest method to implement in linked lists.
-- all you're doing is **removing pointers** or **adding pointers** as a way to add or delete from linked lists
+- All you're doing is **removing pointers** or **adding pointers** as a way to add or delete from linked lists
-- **How is inserting and deleting O(1) in bigocheatsheet?**
-- One step to add a new item, constant time, independent of total list length, therefore O(1).
+- **How is inserting and deleting O(1)?** One step to add a new item, constant time, independent of total list length, therefore `O(1)`.
 - If you were to implement the Stack as an array, you could add the element to the far end of the array and keep a length count.
 That’s also O(1).
 However, you’d need to prebuild the array to some maximum length otherwise you’d have to copy its contents to a new larger array when it was filled up.
-That copy counts as part of the computational work in maintaining the stack, so it’s O(n).
+That copy counts as part of the computational work in maintaining the stack, so it’s `O(n)`.

 More to read: [https://www.quora.com/How-is-inserting-into-a-linked-list-O-1-I-dont-understand-how-this-is-the-worst-case](https://www.quora.com/How-is-inserting-into-a-linked-list-O-1-I-dont-understand-how-this-is-the-worst-case)